-December 19, 2010 -- Anyone who has seen the wonderful film “The Secret of Roan Inish” knows about the legend of the selkies, those magical creatures who appear to be seals, but when they shed their outer skins, they appear to be humans.
+December 19, 2010 -- Updated May 10, 2015 -- Anyone who has seen the wonderful film “The Secret of Roan Inish” knows about the legend of the selkies, those magical creatures who appear to be seals, but when they shed their outer skins, they appear to be humans.
 This film, like “Roan Inish” is set in Ireland and it too, involves a story about fishermen, a little girl, and a lovely, magical selkie.
 While “Roan Inish” is grounded in fantasy, “Ondine” is grounded in reality, and it is also a romance.
-Other descriptions of this film which refer to mermaids are wrong.
-This is no mermaid tale.
+Others have described this film as a mermaid tale.
+It is a selkie story.

 An Irish fisherman, Syracuse (played by Colin Ferrel of “Crazy Heart”) is pulling in his net one day at sea when he discovers a woman in amongst the fish.
 Naturally, he thinks she is dead, but amazingly, she is alive.
 He plans to take her to a hospital, but she insists she will not go.
 Further, she refuses to be seen by anyone else.
 Reluctantly, Syracuse agrees to take the mysterious, lovely woman to his mother's house in a secluded cove.
 No one has lived there since his mother died and no one should see the woman there.
 The exotic foreign woman (played by Alicja Bachleda of “Stealth”) calls herself Ondine, after a water nymph of German folklore.